High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

 \section{Experimental Results}

-The $ \gamma$-ray spectroscopy of $^{204}$At was attempted with the aims to confirm and extend the previously reported results\cite{hart}, and to investigate in detail a possible magnetic rotational (MR) band within the framework of shell model approximation in this doubly odd At isotope.
+Gamma-ray spectroscopy of $^{204}$At was attempted with the aims to confirm and extend the previously reported results\cite{hart}, and to investigate in detail a possible magnetic rotational (MR) band within the framework of shell model approximation in this doubly odd At isotope.
 The ground state of $^{204}$At has spin-parity of $7^{+}$, and is known to be of $\pi(1h_{9/2}) \otimes \nu(2f_{5/2}^{-1})$ configuration outside the $^{202}$Po core.
-However, the 587~keV $10^{-}$ first excited state is a $j$-forbidden isomeric state with $ \sim$ 100 ms life time, resulting from the $\pi(1h_{9/2}) \otimes \nu(1i_{13/2}^{-1})$ configuration as identified earlier\cite{gip}.
-The main sequence of transitions including 601, 491, 717~keV gamma rays and the $ \Delta I $ = 1 possible shears band-like structure of transitions involving 131, 296, 299 and 246 keV gamma rays were identified by the previous workers\cite{hart}.
-All the previously observed gamma transitions were observed in the present experiment.
+However, the 587-keV $10^{-}$ first excited state is a $j$-forbidden isomeric state with $ \sim$ 100 ms lifetime, resulting from the $\pi(1h_{9/2}) \otimes \nu(1i_{13/2}^{-1})$ configuration as identified earlier\cite{gip}.
+The main sequence of transitions including 601-, 491-, 717-keV $\gamma$-rays and the $ \Delta I $ = 1 sequence of transitions involving 131-, 296-, 299- and 246-keV $\gamma$-rays were identified by the previous workers\cite{hart}.
+All the previously observed $\gamma$-ray transitions were observed in the present experiment.
 Majority of the transitions in $^{204}$At are reported here for the first time.